US Retail Shift: Indian Suppliers Lead Sustainable Sourcing

 · Abundant raw materials (e.g., sugarcane bagasse from India's large sugar industry)

-· Lower labor and production costs
+· Lower labour and production costs

 · English-speaking export professionals simplifying communication and documentation